-The IEs that the IPX is allowed to modify shall be specified in a list giving an enumeration of JSON paths within the JSON object created by the SEPP.
+V0.1 Page 17 of 71 The IEs that the IPX is allowed to modify shall be specified in a list giving an enumeration of JSON paths within the JSON object created by the SEPP.
 Wildcards may be used to specify paths.

-This policy shall be specific per roaming partner and per IPX provider that is used for the specific roaming partner.
+This policy shall be specific per PMN Operator and each of its IPX provider.